Debian/dput-ng/docs/reference/hooks.rst

 As you can see, the checker verifies the hashsums, catches any Exceptions thrown by the code it uses, and raises sane error text.
-The Exception raised (:class:`dput.hooks.basics.HashValidationError`) is a subclass of the expected :class:`dput.exceptions.HookException`.
+The Exception raised (:class:`dput.hooks.checksum.HashValidationError`) is a subclass of the expected :class:`dput.exceptions.HookException`.